themp731/TranscriptSummarizer/readme.md

 ## Output Example
 The generated transcript_summaries.csv file will look like this:

-company_name	summary
+company_name	summary Time
-companyA	"This is a concise summary of the transcript for companyA..." companyB	"This is a concise summary of the transcript for companyB..."
+companyA	"This is a concise summary of the transcript for companyA..."
+0H5M21S companyB	"This is a concise summary of the transcript for companyB..."
+0H4M15S
-Feel free to copy and paste this into your README file.
-Let me know if you’d like further adjustments or additions!